isri12/notesrepo/CPPNotes.md

 	- when should a pointer be deleted?
 - #include<memory>
 - wrapper around raw pointers
+- smart pointers only point to heap memory
 - Overloaded operators
   	- Dereferance (*)
   	- Member selection (->)